MechanismOS Benchmark

 Two independent benchmark suites: barrier accuracy validation (GOLD/SILVER) and system behavior & reliability validation (18-case pilot readiness).

-Pass/fail is evaluated against pre-registered thresholds defined in the methodology note.
+Pass/fail is evaluated against fixed benchmark criteria.
 GOLD and SILVER are reported separately and should not be conflated.

 The two tiers answer different quality questions and are reported separately.